bazel-contrib/SIG-rules-authors/go-tutorial.md

 GenerateWord
 ```

-The project is now modified so that the files under pkg are now used.
+The project is now modified so that the files under the pkg folder are now used.
 This is the
 principle of using internal dependencies.
-Next we will add a go project that
+Next we will add a Go project dependency
-is hosted out of github, and not local to this project.
+is hosted out of GitHub, an "external dependency".

-## Adding external dependency
+## Adding an external dependency

 To create our random work generator we are going to use babble, which is located here:
 https://github.com/tjarratt/babble.
 The babble code On Linux uses "/usr/share/dicts/words" file, and you can use
 the package manager to install wamerican or wbritish.
+See the babble README for more information
+on other operating systems.

 Edit generate_word.go to add the call to babble.
+This is the file
+we are refering to:

 ```
 └── pkg